-(b) Requirements for Two-Way End-Of-Train Devices - Freight Trains

-- 1. Two way end of train devices are required for: - a.
+- (a) Requirements for Two-Way End-Of-Train Devices (EOTDs) - 1.
+An EOTD is required for: - a.
 All freight trains operating at speeds greater than 30 MPH. - b.
-Freight trains operating with 4,000 trailing tons or les over a section of track with an average grade of 2% or greater over a distance of 2 continuous miles. - c.
-Freight trains operating with greater than 4,000 trailing tons over a section of track with an average grade of 1 % or greater over a distance of 3 continuous miles.
-NOTE: Timetable or special instructions will designate sections of track with an average grade of 2% or greater over a distance of 2 continuous miles or 1% or greater over a distance of 3 continuous miles. - d.
-Freight trains handling 20 or more tank car loads of crude oil. - 2.
-The following freight trains are not required to have a two-way device: - a.
-Trains with a locomotive consist at the rear of the train that is capable of making an emergency brake application either through a two-way device or by a crewmember in radio contact with the controlling locomotive.
+Freight trains operating with 4,000 trailing tons or less over a section of track with an average grade of 2% or greater over a distance of 2 continuous miles. - c.
+Freight trains operating with greater than 4,000 trailing tons over a section of track with an average grade of 1% or greater over a distance of 3 continuous miles. - d.
+Freight trains (includes locals) handling 20 or more tank car loads of crude oil. - 2.
+The following freight trains are not required to have an EOTD: - a.
+Trains with a locomotive consist at the rear of the train that is capable of making an emergency brake application either through a two-way device or by a crewmember in radio contact with the controlling locomotive. - b.

-- b.
 Trains with an operational caboose equipped with an emergency brake valve.
 The caboose must be placed at the rear of the train and must be occupied with one or more crewmembers who are in radio contact with the controlling locomotive. - c.
-Local trains that perform switching en route, operate with 4,000 trailing tons or less and do not operate over a section of track with an average grade of 2% or greater over a distance of 2 continuous miles.
-NOTE: Exception does not apply to locals handling 20 or more tank car loads of crude oil. - d.
-Work trains that operate with 4,000 trailing tons or less and do not operate over a section of track with an average grade of 2% or greater over a distance of 2 continuous miles. - e.
+Local trains that: - · Perform switching enroute, and - Operate with 4,000 trailing tons or less, and - Do not operate over a section of track with an average grade of 2% or greater over a distance of 2 continuous miles.

+NOTE: EOTD requirement remains for locals handling 20 or more tank car loads of crude oil.

+d.
+Work trains that:

+- Operate with 4,000 trailing tons or less, and - Do not operate over a section of track with an average grade of 2% or greater over a distance of 2 continuous miles. - e.
 Trains that must be divided into 2 sections in order to traverse a grade (e.g., doubling a hill).
 This exception applies only to the extent necessary to traverse the grade and only while the train is divided in 2 for such purpose.